 Take stock of what’s going on inside your business.
 Examine the resources and knowledge within your business.
-Among the people who would be involved in implementing ERP at your organization, do you see the following characteristics and abilities?
+Do you see the following characteristics and abilities among the people who would be involved in implementing ERP at your organization?

-- Expertise to build the business case for ERP
+- Expertise in building the business case for ERP

 - Time to spend building the case, then presenting it to stakeholders